 Brr, it’s cold out there this morning!
 I’ve already loaded up the fireplace with coal and eaten a bowl of porridge to warm myself up.
 And we’re not even in winter yet!
 Ooh, it’s making me shiver just thinking about the chilly days to come.
 If you’re looking for ways to save money around your house, and keep yourself toasty warm over the coming months, a sensible idea is to take a look at your home’s energy use.
 Your central heating system (whether it’s oil, gas or electric) consumes a lot of energy to heat your home, but by following a few of these energy-saving tips, you can lower your bills.
 And with a bitterly cold winter on its way, now’s a great time to prepare your home in advance and reduce your usual heating costs so you don’t get a surprisingly high bill in the Spring.Seal leaks around doors & windows

 Of course, if your home is double-glazed you should already be benefiting from a cosy seal around your windows.
 But if not, it’s essential to tackle this with some DIY solutions.
-The gaps around your doors and windows might look small, but they’re huge energy wasters.
+The gaps around your doors and windows might look small, but they’re huge energy wasters, not to mention a security risk that could affect your homeowners insurance if it makes it easy to break into your home!
 Adding weatherstripping (like a padded foam or fluffy strip that you can stick around all the edges) to your doors and windows is essential in keeping the cold out and the heat in.
 Tackle other possible heat-leaks too by spray an expanding-foam sealant around holes in walls created by plumbing work, and stick fitted insulation pads behind socket and light switch plates to save around 10 percent or more on your heating bills.
 You can also look for gaps along your skirting boards or around basement and attic hatches and plug these up too.Use a programmable thermostat

 You can save up to 10 percent every year on heating and cooling costs simply by setting your thermostat temperature back between seven and 10 degrees Fahrenheit for eight hours a day.
 A programmable thermostat can do this automatically so you don’t even have to think about it.
 Consider the time you wake up, leave the house, come home, and go to bed.
 Set the ideal temperature for your home during the times that you’re actually at home and the thermostat will take care of the rest.